akemin-dayo/LockPages-Public-API/README.md

 ### How do I use LockPages?
 Are there any example projects I can look at?

-I've written two open-source example projects, which are included in this Git repo: `PineappleSpinnerLS` and `LPBarebonesExample`.
-(They're both in the `examples/` subfolder.)
+I've written three open-source example projects, which are all included in this Git repo in the `examples/` subfolder.

-`PineappleSpinnerLS` is basically a complete tweak I wrote in 30 minutes or so.
+1. `PineappleSpinnerLS` is basically a complete tweak I wrote in 30 minutes or so.
 It adds a fully-functional page to your lock screen where you can tap a button to spin a pineapple, and tap another button to accelerate it (much to its dismay).

-`LPBarebonesExample` is a barebones tweak that contains just enough code to create a LockPages page and nothing else.
+1. `LPBarebonesExample` is a barebones tweak that contains just enough code to create a LockPages page and nothing else.
 The view is completely empty.
 You can use this to quickly create a tweak by adding code onto `ExampleView`.

-`LPInterfaceBuilderExample` is a barebones tweak that loads its entire UIView from a NIB (compiled XIB/Interface Builder file).
+1. `LPInterfaceBuilderExample` is a barebones tweak that loads its entire UIView from a NIB (compiled XIB/Interface Builder file).
 I more or less wrote this code for [@128keaton](https://twitter.com/128keaton), who expressed interest in writing a LockPages tweak using XIB files.
 So you have him to thank for giving me this idea at all ;P

-Also, make sure you add `com.dba-tech.lockpages` to your control file's `Depends:` field!
+**Also, make sure you add `com.dba-tech.lockpages` to your control file's `Depends:` field!**